brycechen1849/RL2BookSolutions/readme.md

 + Solutions to exercise problems
 + The code generating each figure in the book.

+### Solutions
-PDF Release will soon be available once I finished the note.
++ PDF Release will soon be available once I finished the note.
-[Web Release](https://brycechen1849.github.io/RL2BookSolutions/solutions) is available and it should server the purpose well enough :D
++ [Web Release](https://brycechen1849.github.io/RL2BookSolutions/solutions) is available and it should serve the purpose well enough :D

 ### Dependencies